aloftdata/hirad.science/pages/publications.md

 **Weisshaupt N**, Harnist B, Koistinen J (2025) The Impact of Dealiasing Biases on Bird and Insect Data Products of C-Band Weather Radars and Consequences for Aeroecological Applications. _Remote Sensing_ 17(3), 436. <https://doi.org/10.3390/rs17030436>

-Jimenez MF, **Haest B**, Khalighifar A, Abbott AL, Feuka A, Liu A, Horton KG (2025) Quantifying range- and topographical biases in weather surveillance radar measures of migratory bird activity. _Remote Sensing in Ecology and Conservation_. <https://doi.org/10.1002/rse2.423>
+Jimenez MF, **Haest B**, Khalighifar A, Abbott AL, Feuka A, Liu A, Horton KG (2025) Quantifying range- and topographical biases in weather surveillance radar measures of migratory bird activity. _Remote Sensing in Ecology and Conservation_ 11(3), 282-293. <https://doi.org/10.1002/rse2.423>

 ## 2024